vereshaka/skillup/itest/README.md

 <td>
 <b>Dummy implementation yet.
 Should be used in scenario</b>
 <hr/>
-Create or checkTransactionListLength that user with [username] exists in base and it has corresponding [permissions]</td>
+Create or check that user with [username] exists in base and it has corresponding [permissions]</td>
 </tr>

 </table>